 15. Spiritual wellness

 There was a time when contemplation, and other forms of prayer, caused us to pause for a moment.
 Staring straight ahead was less useless than it seemed, we know now.
-The loss of religion, no longer staring through the window during a bus ride and not doing nothing on the toilet directly impacts our well-being.
+The loss of religion, no longer staring through the window during a bus ride, and not doing anything on the toilet directly impacts our well-being.
 Today, we are all seeking a new form of spirituality.